trauma therapy”style=”width:100%;height:auto;object-fit:cover;display:block;”

 The 1:30 AM Stuck Record

 It is 1:30 AM.
-Sarah is lying in bed, staring at the ceiling, her phone clutched in her hand.
+Rachel is lying in bed, staring at the ceiling, her phone clutched in her hand.
 She is replaying a conversation she had with her manager three weeks ago.

 “When she said my presentation was ‘interesting,’ did she mean it was good, or did she mean it was weird?
 I should have defended the data on slide four.
 If I had just said…”